1. GENERAL PRINCIPLES

-6.2 A written appeal should be made to the Chief Operating Officer who, having taken advice from the HR Director, will determine whether or not there has been a significant procedural defect or misunderstanding.
-The Chief Operating Officer shall have access to all papers submitted to the University Promotions Committee and where applicable the Promotions Interview Board.
-If the Chief Operating Officer is satisfied that there has been a significant defect in the procedure followed or a misinterpretation of a significant factual element, the relevant Promotions Committee or Board shall re-examine the case.
+6.2 A written appeal should be made to the Chief of Operations and Estates who, having taken advice from the Director of Human Resources and Organisational Development, will determine whether or not there has been a significant procedural defect or misunderstanding.
+The Chief of Operations and Estates shall have access to all papers submitted to the University Promotions Committee and where applicable the Promotions Interview Board.
+If the Chief of Operations and Estates is satisfied that there has been a significant defect in the procedure followed or a misinterpretation of a significant factual element, the relevant Promotions Committee or Board shall re-examine the case.

 6.3 The outcome of this re-examination will be final.

-The University Promotions Committee is chaired by the Vice-Chancellor and comprises the Pro-Vice-Chancellors, Executive Deans and Chief Operating Officer.
+7.1 The University Promotions Committee is chaired by the Vice-Chancellor and comprises the Pro-Vice-Chancellors, Executive Deans and the Director of Human Resources and Organisational Development or their representative.
 A member of the HR team will act as Secretary.

-The constitution of a School Promotion Committee is at the discretion of the relevant Executive Dean.
-The School Promotions Committee will be chaired by the Executive Dean.
+8.1 The constitution of a School Promotion Committee is at the discretion of the relevant Executive Dean.
+The School Promotions Committee must be chaired by the Executive Dean.
 A majority of members should be professors and the Committee should include a member of the HR team.
-The Pro-Vice-Chancellors will be invited to attend and/or submit comments on the applications.
+The Pro-Vice-Chancellors should be invited to attend and/or submit comments on the applications.

-The types of evidence which may be considered under each of the three areas are outlined below.
+An indication of the type of evidence which may be considered under each of the three areas are outlined below.
 Applicants should ensure that their CV includes this evidence in order for their case to be fully considered.
 These lists are not exhaustive but give an indication of the information which can help demonstrate achievement in the categories.
-Where applicants show a particularly strong record of achievement against one or more of for example the research indicators, this will be taken into account in evaluating the overall level of achievement for research.
+Where applicants show a particularly strong record of achievement against one or more of, for example, the research indicators, this will be taken into account in evaluating the overall level of achievement for research.